 Cotton is primarily self-pollinating, although out-crossing can occur.
 The first G. hirsutum cotton lines grown in Australia were from the USA.
-Generally in the USA breeding of G. hirsutum has focused on maximum yield and broad adaptation, whereas breeding in G. barbadense has emphasised fibre quality (Chee et al. 2005a).
-A survey of USA breeders in 2000 concluded that most G. hirsutum work involved crossing closely related parents followed by backcrossing or reselecting from existing crosses, with less than 3% of the breeding material coming from non-G. hirsutum sources (Bowman 2000).
-In Australia the American lines have now been superseded by locally bred lines, which are adapted to Australian conditions.
-Currently all Australian cotton is planted to CSIRO varieties, some of which are now also used internationally, including the US (CSIRO 2016a).
-Plant breeding has been focused on crop traits including high yield, improved fibre characteristics, disease resistance, regional adaptation and suitability for dryland growing conditions (CSIRO 2016a).
-In 2001 it was estimated that breeding has contributed 45% to the improvements in yield seen since 1983 (Constable et al. 2001) and that CSIRO varieties have improved water efficiency and reduced pesticide and herbicide use (CSIRO 2016b).
+Generally in the USA breeding of G. hirsutum has focused on maximum yield and broad adaptation, whereas breeding in G. barbadense has emphasised fibre quality (Chee et al., 2005a).
+A survey of USA breeders in 2000 concluded that most G. hirsutum work involved crossing closely related parents followed by backcrossing or reselecting from existing crosses, with less than 3% of the breeding material coming from non-G. hirsutum sources (Bowman, 2000).
+In Australia, the American lines have now been superseded by locally bred lines, which are adapted to Australian conditions.
+Currently all Australian cotton is planted to CSIRO varieties, some of which are also used internationally, including the USA, Brazil, Turkey and Greece (CSIRO, 2016).
+Plant breeding has been focused on crop traits including high yield, improved fibre characteristics, disease resistance, regional adaptation and suitability for dryland growing conditions (Conaty et al., 2022).
+In 2001 it was estimated that breeding has contributed 45% to the improvements in yield seen since 1983 (Constable et al., 2001) and that CSIRO varieties have improved water efficiency and reduced pesticide and herbicide use (CSIRO, 2016).

-Modern G. barbadense cultivars are highly introgressed with G. hirsutum (Percival et al. 1999).
-Introgressed traits between G. hirsutum and G. barbadense such as day length neutral flowering, disease resistance and heat tolerance have been maintained through selection (Brubaker et al. 1999a; Wang et al. 1995).
-This has led to most commercial cultivars of G. barbadense having an average of 8-12% introgressed G. hirsutum DNA (Wang et al. 1995).
+Modern G. barbadense cultivars are highly introgressed with G. hirsutum (Percival et al., 1999).
+Introgressed traits between G. hirsutum and G. barbadense such as day length neutral flowering, disease resistance and heat tolerance have been maintained through selection (Wang et al., 1995; Brubaker et al., 1999a).
+This has led to most commercial cultivars of G. barbadense having an average of 8-12% introgressed G. hirsutum DNA (Wang et al., 1995).

-G. hirsutum and G. barbadense share the AD tetraploid genomes, are not separated by any large-scale chromosomal rearrangements (Gerstel & Sarvella 1956), and can be hybridised to produce fertile F1 progeny.
-However, F2 progeny show evidence of lethal gene combinations in succeeding generations (Gerstel 1954; Stephens & Phillips 1972).
-The two species have different ribosomal DNA sequences (Wendel et al. 1995) and chloroplast genomes (Wendel & Albert 1992), although sequencing of the chloroplast genomes has revealed many similarities (Ibrahim et al. 2006; Lee et al. 2006).
-Genetic and physical isolating mechanisms have evolved to keep the two species distinct; these include incompatibility at the 'corky' locus (Stephens 1946; Stephens 1950a; Stephens 1950b; Stephens & Phillips 1972), differences in the timing of pollen shedding (Stephens & Phillips 1972), and selective fertilisation (Brubaker et al. 1999a; Kearney & Harrison 1932).
+G. hirsutum and G. barbadense share the AD tetraploid genomes, are not separated by any large-scale chromosomal rearrangements (Gerstel and Sarvella, 1956), and can be hybridised to produce fertile F1 progeny.
+However, F2 progeny show evidence of lethal gene combinations in succeeding generations (Gerstel, 1954; Stephens and Phillips, 1972).
+The 2 species have different ribosomal DNA sequences (Wendel et al., 1995) and chloroplast genomes (Wendel and Albert, 1992), although sequencing of the chloroplast genomes has revealed many similarities (Ibrahim et al. 2006; Lee et al. 2006).
+Genetic and physical isolating mechanisms have evolved to keep the 2 species distinct; these include incompatibility at the 'corky' locus (Stephens, 1946, 1950a, b; Stephens and Phillips, 1972), differences in the timing of pollen shedding (Stephens and Phillips, 1972), and selective fertilisation (Kearney and Harrison, 1932; Brubaker et al., 1999a).
 However, these can be overcome with directed breeding.
-Recent research has involved crossing G. barbadense and G. hirsutum followed by back crossing into G. hirsutum to create mapping families for QTL (quantitative trait loci) analysis of fibre elongation (Chee et al. 2005a), fibre fineness (Draye et al. 2005), fibre length (Chee et al. 2005b) as well as improved fibre and agronomic traits (Saha et al. 2006).
+Research has involved crossing G. barbadense and G. hirsutum followed by back crossing into G. hirsutum to create mapping families for QTL (quantitative trait loci) analysis of fibre elongation (Chee et al., 2005a), fibre fineness (Draye et al., 2005), fibre length (Chee et al., 2005b) as well as improved fibre and agronomic traits (Saha et al., 2006).